murphyk/iclr25/_posts/2025-04-28-distill-example.md

 In summary, we have the following conclusions for diffusion models / flow matching training:

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
   <p>1.
 Weighting function <strong> is important for training</strong>.
 For perceptual signals, it balances the importance of different frequency components.
-Should tune based on data characteristics. </p>
+It should be tuned based on data characteristics. </p>
   <p>2.
-Noise schedule <strong>is far less important to training objective</strong> and affects the training efficiency.</p>
+Noise schedule <strong>is far less important to the training objective</strong> and affects the training efficiency.</p>
   <p style="margin: 0;">3.
 The network output proposed by flow matching nicely balances ${\bf x}$- and ${\epsilon}$-prediction, similar to ${\bf v}$-prediction.</p>
 </div>